Renault says it cut 2,500 jobs in first year of union pact

-PARIS (Reuters) - Renault (RENA.PA) has cut about 2,500 jobs in the first year of a productivity deal with French unions and is on course to meet its savings goals, the carmaker said on Thursday.
+PARIS, April 3 (Reuters) - Renault has cut about 2,500 jobs in the first year of a productivity deal with French unions and is on course to meet its savings goals, the carmaker said on Thursday.

 “We’re at about one-third of the objective” of 7,500 positions to be eliminated under the three-year plan, the carmaker’s head of French personnel Jean Agulhon told reporters, adding that the deal was “on track” to deliver 500 million euros ($690 million) in promised savings.